 Hiring as we know it has been completely upended in the past year.
 Widespread hiring freezes led to Depression-era levels of unemployment.
 Virtual recruitment and remote work became the norm for many healthcare organizations as they scrambled to hire staff safely and transition new providers to telehealth roles.
 Managers were compelled to reconsider their healthcare recruitment strategies, from screening processes to recruitment marketing.

 The Healthcare Recruiting Challenge

-Healthcare as a whole has long faced difficulties with talent shortages and high turnover rates.
+The healthcare industry as a whole has long faced difficulties with talent shortages and high turnover rates.
 For RNs, LPNs, and CNAs in skilled nursing facilities, these challenges are even more common.